Memorial Day Sale: Up to 40% OFF

 If you need to be able to leave your dog for longer, or can’t get access to the outdoors that often, then a Potty Buddy is for you.
 Great for placing in crates or at convenient spots around the house, our pads make those much needed potty trips clean, easy and accessible no matter what.

 Even when they don’t look like puppies, young dogs are still learning about the world around them.
-Sometimes things are harder for them to grasp than we might like, but it’s important to remember that behavioural issues are our fault, not theirs.
+Sometimes things are harder for them to grasp than we might like, but it’s important to remember that behavioral issues are our fault, not theirs.

 Had a mess?
 Take a deep breath.
 Smile, and just resolve to try again.